-- high blood pressure
+- · high blood pressure

-- body pain
+- · body pain

 - pain, redness and/or swelling of your hands and/or the soles of your feet that has affected your normal activities (hand-foot syndrome)

-- muscle and joint pain
+- · muscle and joint pain

-- · lack of energy or tiredness
+- lack of energy or tiredness

 - · diarrhoea; constipation or rectal bleeding

 - inflammation of the mouth or swollen/stiff neck

 - sore mouth; mouth ulcers; cold sores

-- loss of appetite, change in sense of taste
+- · loss of appetite, change in sense of taste

-- · shortness of breath
+- shortness of breath

 - nose bleed; runny or blocked nose

 - dry skin; rash; flaking, swelling or redness of the skin or change in skin colour

 - numbness or weakness of the arms and legs

 - blurred vision or other problems with the eye (including increased production of tears)

 - · dizziness; headache

 - signs of infection such as swelling, redness and increased temperature, fever, chills, shivering, sore throat or mouth ulcers

 - bleeding or bruising more easily than normal

 - changes in your voice or hoarseness

-- · difficulty speaking
+- difficulty speaking

 - · loss of body weight

-- abdominal, pelvic, rectal or back pain
+- abdominal, pelvic, anal or back pain

-- ruptured aneurysm (may include sudden, extremely severe headache, nausea, vomiting, stiff/swollen neck, vision trouble)
+- ruptured aneurysm (may include sudden, extremely severe headache, nausea, vomiting, stiff/ swollen neck, vision trouble)

-- artery dissection (may include fainting, a hoarse voice, hiccups, hearing loss, problems with balance)
+artery dissection (may include fainting, a hoarse voice, hiccups, hearing loss, problems with balance)

-These are the more common side effects of Avastin.
+These are the more common side effects of ABEVMY.
 Mostly these are mild.

-Tell your doctor immediately or go to Accident and Emergency at your nearest hospital if you notice any of the following:
+If any of the following happen, tell your doctor immediately or go to Accident and Emergency at your nearest hospital:

-- stomach cramps or pains
+- · stomach cramps or pains

-- severe or bloody diarrhoea
+- · severe or bloody diarrhoea

 - bleeding from stomach or intestines which may look like coffee grounds or black sticky bowel motions (stools)

 - nausea and vomiting; including vomiting blood or material that looks like coffee grounds

 - · coughing or spitting blood

 - pain, redness, swelling and warmth over a vein which may suggest deep vein thrombosis (blood clots in the veins of legs)

 - severe body pain including headaches

 - loss of control of your bladder or bowels; passage of wind or bowel motions through the vagina

 - · severe bleeding

 - problems with your wounds healing after surgery

 - confusion

-- seizures (fits)
+- · seizures (fits)

 - feeling of numbness or tingling in hands or feet

 - dry mouth in combination with thirst and/or reduced or darkened urine

 - · abscesses (pus-filled sores)

 - · falling asleep or fainting

 - problems with the heart with breathing difficulties

 - · chest pain

 - increase in heart rate (pulse)

-- · shortness of breath
+- symptoms of a severe allergic reaction which may include dizziness, shortness of breath; wheezing or difficulty breathing; swelling of the face, lips, tongue or other parts of the body or rash, itching or hives on the skin